 - Obvious weight fluctuations.

 Let’s say you or someone you know may have a binge eating disorder or showing symptoms of binge eating, what do you do?
-And since the onset of the pandemic, professional help seems difficult as movement is limited.
 Here are some things that you can do to mediate the binging:

 - Food Diary – Write down everything you eat and the time you ate it.
 To keep a food diary will take discipline and can only be done out of one’s recognizance or will.
 The list, though confronting, will give one a visual window, if indeed, one suffers from an eating disorder.

 - Regulate Snacks and Meals – A scheduled eating pattern and routine may help keep a person’s blood sugar steady.
 In most cases, this may keep the hunger pangs at bay.